larsnaesbye/larsnaesbye/README.md

-:construction_worker: Employed to facilitate infrastructure for genomics research 🧬

-Previously helped to distribute public GNSS data for the Danish government.

-:seedling: Learning Rust :crab:
+:seedling: Learning Rust :crab: and Kubernetes :box:

 __Motto__: Feet on the ground, nose in the sky, heart on the sleeve.